system-zero/system-zero/src/data/semantics/Language.md

 [Note that probably needs a consideration and minor revisions to match the exact latest develpment and decisions]

+[Note that the implementation isnot the safest ever, as it is a hand written language from someone, that never ever has done something like this before, and who had to has a prototype of a language specification - see [Excuses](Excuses)]

 Basic DataTypes:

   - NullType   : (void *) 0 (declared as `null`)